Case File: Joseph Force Crater - 626DMNY

 Circumstances of Disappearance

-Crater was an associate justice on the New York State Supreme Court in 1930.
-Crater had an association with several organized crime members and a few suspicious financial dealings.
+Joseph Force Crater was an associate justice on the New York State Supreme Court in 1930.
+He was associated with several organized crime members and had a few suspicious financial dealings.

-Crater was married to Stella Wheeler, whom he wed in 1917.
-Crater and Wheeler were residing in their summer house in Belgrade Lakes, Maine in June 1930 after the courts recessed.
+Crater was married to Stella Wheeler in 1917.
+They were residing in their summer house in Belgrade Lakes, Maine in June 1930 after the courts recessed.
 Crater received a phone call in Maine in late July and told his wife he had to travel to New York City.
 He returned to Maine by August 1, after apparently stopping in Atlantic City, New Jersey.

 Crater purchased one ticket for the Broadway performance of Dancing Partner at the Belasco Theater later that night.
 He arrived at Billy Has' Chophouse on West 45th Street during the evening hours and met his friend, attorney William Klein.
 Showgirl Sally Lou Ritz, was also at the restaurant.
 Witnesses stated that Crater departed from the restaurant at approximately 21.10, which was after the start time of the play he planned to attend.
 Crater hailed a taxi on West 45th Street and disappeared.
 He has never been heard from again.